 - Research which vaccinations you may need for the country that you are volunteering at.
 Some vaccinations may be recommended, but not required.
 You may not want to get all the vaccinations that are recommended by the travel nurse.

 - Check if you have immune-competence problems because of diabetes or HIV.
 If you do, consult your doctor before getting any vaccination.

 - If Are you pregnant or breastfeeding, you may not be allowed to get certain vaccinations.
 Consult your doctor before visiting the travel nurse.

 - If you are traveling with infants or children, the little ones may need extra vaccination due to their weaker immune system.
 Consult your paediatrician before traveling abroad with children.

-Please visit CDC Travel Health site for more information on what vaccination to get for volunteer abroad.
+Please visit CDC Travel Health site for more information on up to date health risks organized by country, and on what vaccinations you will need to get for volunteering abroad.

 Do I really need vaccination?